Insper/mlops/content/modules/17-feature-store/intro.md

 In software development, we talk a lot about **reuse**.

 !!! exercise text long "Question!"
-    Explain, in your own words, what **code reuse**.
+    Explain, in your own words, what **code reuse** is.

     !!! answer "Answer!"
         It is the use of **existing software**, or software knowledge, to **build new software**.
 It involves creating software components in a modular and reusable manner so that they can be easily incorporated into different projects without the need to reinvent or rebuild the same functionality.
 Reuse can lead to **faster development** cycles and **reduced costs**.

 With the use version control and code Organization, among other, code reuse is facilitated and can also occur in ML projects.
 After all, ML projects also involve a lot of programming.

 However, data is an important part in the development of ML projects.
-The efficient management and governance of data play a crucial role in ensuring the its success.
+The efficient management and governance of data play a crucial role in ensuring project success.

 !!! exercise text long "Question!"
     How can we guarantee the reuse and availability of features in ML projects?